risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-set-operations.md

 Set operations (`UNION`, `INTERSECT`, and `EXCEPT`) require that the two queries return the same number of columns, and that the columns must match in left-to-right order (by column index).

-However, you can use the `CORRESPONDING` keyword in these operations to match columns by name instead of relying on a strict column order.
+You can use the `CORRESPONDING` keyword in these operations to match columns by name instead of relying on a strict column order.
 This approach only overlays columns that exist on both sides of the set operation.
 It ignores columns that aren't present in both sets.
 Columns are considered matching if they have the same name or alias.

 Assuming we are obtaining data from two tables, the syntax for using `CORRESPONDING` is: